Aliases for IFITM1 Gene

 GeneCards Summary for IFITM1 Gene

 IFITM1 (Interferon Induced Transmembrane Protein 1) is a Protein Coding gene.
 Diseases associated with IFITM1 include Influenza and West Nile Virus.
-Among its related pathways are Immune System and B cell receptor signaling pathway (KEGG).
+Among its related pathways are Immune response IFN alpha/beta signaling pathway and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include receptor signaling protein activity.
-An important paralog of this gene is IFITM5.
+An important paralog of this gene is IFITM3.

 UniProtKB/Swiss-Prot for IFITM1 Gene